Yvand/azd-functions-azure-vms-management/README.md

 - No public network access is allowed on the storage account.
 - All the permissions are granted to the function app's managed identity (no secret, access key or legacy access policy is used).
 - All the functions require an app key to be called.

+## Permissions required to provision the resources in Azure

+The user running **azd** must have at least the following roles to successfully provision the resources:

+- Azure role **[Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner)** or **[User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator)**: To be able to [create](https://learn.microsoft.com/azure/role-based-access-control/custom-roles-rest#create-a-custom-role) the [custom role definition](#Permissions-granted-to-the-function-app) (and assign it to the function app).
+Alternatively, user can be assigned with a custom role that has the `Microsoft.Authorization/roleDefinitions/write` permission.

 ## Prerequisites